Two women critically injured after vehicle crashes into Kenner canal

 At about 8:40 p.m., officers say they received a call of a loud crash in the 3200 block of Chateau Boulevard.
 Responding officials arrived on the scene to find the vehicle upside down in the water.

 The two are listed in critical condition.
-Investigations revealed the women were traveling south on Chateau Boulevard when they crashed through a metal gate and into the canal.
+An investigation revealed the women were traveling south on Chateau Boulevard when they crashed through a metal gate and into the canal.

 No other vehicles were struck during the incident and the crash remains under investigation.